-FreeNAS has the ability to easily setup replication as often as every 5 minutes which is a great way to have a standby host to failover to.
+FreeNAS can easily setup replication as often as every 5 minutes which is a great way to have a standby host to failover to.
 Replication can be done over the network.
-If you’re going to replicate over the internet I’d say you want a small data set or a very fast connection–I ran into issues a couple of times where the replication got interrupted and it needed to start all over from scratch.
+If you will replicate over the internet, I’d say you want a small data set or a fast connection—I ran into issues a couple of times where the replication got interrupted and it needed to start all over from scratch.
 On OmniOS Napp-It does not offer a free replication solution, but there is a paid replication feature, however there are also numerous free ZFS replication scripts that people have written such as ZnapZend.

 FreeNAS supports more hardware than OmniOS.
-I generally virtualize my ZFS server so it doesn’t matter too much to me but if you’re running bare metal and on obscure or newer hardware there’s a much better chance that FreeNAS supports it.
-Also in 9.3 you have the ability to configure IPMI from the web interface.
+I virtualize my ZFS server so it doesn’t matter too much to me but if you’re running bare metal and on obscure or newer hardware, there’s a much better chance that FreeNAS supports it.
+Also in 9.3 you can configure IPMI from the web interface.

 VAAI (VMware vSphere Storage API’s — Array Integration)

 FreeNAS now has VAAI support for iSCSI.
 OmniOS has no VAAI support.
-As of FreeNAS 9.3 and Napp-It 0.9f4 both control panels have the ability to enable VMware snapshot integration / ESXi hot snaps.
+As of FreeNAS 9.3 and Napp-It 0.9f4 both control panels can enable VMware snapshot integration / ESXi hot snaps.
 The way this works is before every ZFS snapshot is taken FreeNAS has VMware snap all the VMs, then the ZFS snapshot is taken, then the VMware snapshots are released.
-This is really nice and allows for proper consistent snapshots.
+This is nice and allows for proper consistent snapshots.

-One frustration I have with FreeNAS is it doesn’t quite do things that are compatible with CLI.
-For example, if you create a pool via CLI FreeNAS doesn’t see it, you actually have to import it using the GUI to use it there.
+One frustration I have with FreeNAS is it doesn’t quite do things compatible with CLI.
+For example, if you create a pool via CLI FreeNAS doesn’t see it, you have to import it using the GUI to use it there.
 Napp-it is essentially an interface that runs CLI commands so you can seamlessly switch back and forth between managing things on CLI and Napp-It.
 This is a difference in philosophy.
-Napp-It is just a web interface meant to run on top of an OS, where FreeNAS is more than just a webapp on top of FreeBSD, FreeNAS is it’s own OS.
+Napp-It is just a web interface meant to run on top of an OS, where FreeNAS is more than just a web app on top of FreeBSD, FreeNAS is its own OS.

-I think most people experienced with the zfs command line and Solaris are going to be a little more at home with Napp-It’s control panel, but it’s easy enough to figure out what FreeNAS is doing.
+I think most people experienced with the ZFS command line and Solaris will be a little more at home with Napp-It’s control panel, but it’s easy enough to figure out what FreeNAS is doing.
 You just have to be careful what you do in the CLI.

 On both platforms I found I had to switch into CLI from time to time to do things right (e.g. FreeNAS can’t set sync=always from the GUI, Napp-It can’t setup networking).